DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/14scottgivesmeanassignment.md

 is the core behavior that builds up the stoic man: the logic of the world robbing him of his boner.[^14scottgivesmeanassignment_6]

 ————————————————————————————————————————

-*‘The object of information, never a subject in communication’ — Sadie Plant, Zeros and Ones*
+<p id="passage-quote">*‘The object of information, never a subject in communication’ — Sadie
+Plant, Zeros and Ones*</p>

 ————————————————————————————————————————